miios/Epitech-extension/README.md

   How to use it ?
 =

-You just need to download this project and go on tool/Extension and add an extension --> for chrome.
+Google Chrome   -->  You just need to download this project and go on tool/Extension and add an extension.
+Mozilla Firefox -->  Coming Soon.

 When the Project is added to your navigator, you need to enter your entire auto-login link.
 You can get it at this adress : ||  https://intra.epitech.eu/admin/autolog.  ||